our local area

 Parts of Romania are very poor.
 Many houses do not have water like we do.
 We forget how easy it is to turn a tap on at home.
 These people have to go to a well to get water.

-October 2015 - For the second year, the gift boxes made by the children of WIS begin their journey to Romania!
+The gift boxes made by the children of WIS begin their journey to Romania!
 Mrs Beretta and Mrs Rusbridge drove them to Colchester, where they will be loaded onto a lorry.
 The lorry will carry 1200 in total!

 August 2016 - Mr Wright went out to Romania to help build houses for some families this summer.
 He came back in September and told us all about it.